How to Use WordPress: The Guide

 Once you save your changes, you can check out your site on the front end to see your new home page displayed.

-How to Add a Blog to Your WordPress Site
+How to Create a Blog on Your WordPress Site

 WordPress is ideal for many types of sites, but blogs are still one of its most popular applications.
-To create your own blog, you’ll first need to create a dedicated ‘archive’ page for your posts.
+To set up your own blog, you’ll first need to create a dedicated ‘archive’ page for your posts.

 To do this, head to Pages > Add New in WordPress, which will bring you to an editor screen.
 From there, title the page “Blog”, and then hit Publish.
 There’s no need to add content to this page: